PE Curriculum Diagram

 Senior students are involved in inter-school sports in terms one and two and this includes training and competing.
 During terms two and three senior students participate in cross country and athletics training which leads to a cross country and athletics carnivals.
 From these carnivals students can gain selection into the school cross country and athletics teams to participate in inter-school sporting carnivals.
 Senior students are involved in an intra-school Smash Tennis competition during term four.
 Throughout the year senior students can elect to participate in the house lunchtime sporting competitions held on a Monday and Wednesday.
 Sports such as soccer, tee-ball, basketball, netball, newcomb, dodgeball, bat tennis and skipping have been offered over the years to senior students.
 Students can also borrow equipment from sport tubs at recess and lunchtimes.

-Sporting clinics are also offered to students in terms three and four by outside organisations.
+Sporting clinics are also offered to students by outside organisations.
 Specialist skills are generally taught in a specific sport.
 Senior students through their leadership program also offer sporting clinics to the younger students at lunchtimes throughout the year.

 Through participation in school camps, outdoor education, swimming, inter and intra school sports, athletics and cross country carnivals and a specialist PE program, students are given an opportunity to shine in this major curriculum area.
 Entry into district, regional and state events ensure all children have the opportunity to participate at a high level.